json-api/json-api/_format/1.1/index.md

 ### <a href="#content-negotiation-all" id="content-negotiation-all" class="headerlink"></a> Universal Responsibilities

-Clients and servers **MUST** send all JSON:API data using the JSON:API media type in the `Content-Type` header.
+Clients and servers **MUST** send all JSON:API payloads using the JSON:API media type in the `Content-Type` header.

 > Note: These content negotiation requirements exist to allow future versions